kpage0910/NoteTube/README.md

 **Frontend**: A single React page built with Next.js.
 Handles the form input, intent selection, loading states, error display, and note rendering.
 No client-side routing, no state management libraries.
 Just React hooks and a form submission.

-**Backend**: A single API route (\`/api/generate-notes\`) that orchestrates the two core operations:
+**Backend**: A single API route (`/api/generate-notes`) that orchestrates the two core operations:

-- Transcript extraction via \`yt-dlp\`, a command-line tool that pulls subtitles from YouTube.
+- Transcript extraction via `yt-dlp`, a command-line tool that pulls subtitles from YouTube.
 The system downloads English captions (both manual and auto-generated), matches multiple English language variants (en, en-US, en-GB, en-orig), and falls back to other available languages if English isn't available.
 Temporary VTT files are cleaned up after processing.
 - Note generation via OpenAI's API.
-Each intent (learn, reference, action, skim) has a dedicated system prompt that shapes how the model structures the output.
+Each intent (learn, action, overview) has a dedicated system prompt that shapes how the model structures the output.

 **Data Flow**: URL and intent go in, notes come out.
 There's no persistence layer.
 The transcript is processed in memory and discarded after the response is sent.